fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 14.12.5 =
+Adds support for marking vehicles "Sale pending".
+Adds a term to the Availability taxonomy during plugin activation.
+Adds a template tag invp_is_pending().
+Shows "Sale pending" instead of any price.
+Removes valid html title opening tags from readme.txt and changelog.txt.
+These files can more easily be more easily embedded in web pages.
+Changes tested up to version to 6.5.0.

 = 14.12.4 =
 Optimizes the way sliders are resized when the browser window is resized.
 Fixes a bug when prefixing taxonomy term URLs with /inventory to avoid extraneous database queries.
 This was breaking the menu administration page.
 Updates the install instructions in readme.txt.